AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

    httpd -v
    ```

-   Messages similar to the following display to confirm the installation was successful:
+   Messages similar to the following display to confirm that the installation was successful:

    ```terminal
    Server version: Apache/2.4.40 (Unix)